We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 A person’s diet is crucial if they are experiencing diarrhea.
-Some foods might help relieve the symptoms of diarrhea, whereas other foods can make them worse.
+Some foods might help relieve the symptoms of diarrhea, whereas other foods can worsen them.

 While recovering from diarrhea, a person can choose to eat bland, simple foods that are easy to digest and help absorb some water from the stool.
 Spicy or complex foods can irritate the bowels.